winitzki/scall/tutorial/programming_dhall.md

 let FMTypeclassT = λ(P : (Type → Type) → Type → Type) → λ(T : Type → Type) → ∀(a : Type) → P T a → T a
 ```

-A free FM-typeclass instance is a way of creating a new type constructor `FreeFMTypeclassT F` out of any given type constructor `F`, such that `FreeFMTypeclassT F` belongs to the FM-typeclass.
+A free FM-typeclass instance creates  a new type constructor (`FreeFMTypeclassT F`) out of any given type constructor `F`, such that `FreeFMTypeclassT F` belongs to the FM-typeclass.

 For typeclasses whose members are functors with additional methods, such as (`Pointed`, `Monad`, or `ApplicativeFunctor`), one often  assumes that `F` is a functor.
 This makes it simpler to construct a free typeclass instance.